awslabs/deequ/src/main/scala/com/amazon/deequ/examples/anomaly_detection_example.md

 val metricsRepository = new InMemoryMetricsRepository()
 ```

-This is our fictious data from yesterday which only has only two rows.
+This is our fictitious data from yesterday which only has only two rows.
 ```scala
 val yesterdaysDataset = itemsAsDataframe(session,
   Item(1, "Thingy A", "awesome thing.", "high", 0),